alberon/awe/docs/assets-tutorial.md

 .navbar-save:hover   { ... }
 ```

 For further details (and more complex scenarios), please see the Compass [spriting documentation](http://compass-style.org/help/tutorials/spriting/).
-However, be aware that the Compass documentation refers to `images/`, whereas Awe uses `img/`.
+However, be aware that the Compass documentation refers to `images/`, whereas Awe uses either `_sprites/` or `img/`.

 ## Combining files